Project Enrich

 AIM of Project ENRICH

-To achieve this aim-implement 10 self-care activities and Emotional and practical support to families with IDD.
+To achieve this aim, Project Enrich implemented self-care activities and emotional and practical support to caregiver families.

 Empowering Special Families

-The project members connected with the parents/caregivers of the children with special needs over telephones to understand that caring for a child with special needs is challenging.
-The parents not just experience the burden but also go through a series of changes in their everyday life, from understanding what special child means to them, to have financial issue, family un-involvement, less knowledge on the availability of government support, developing health conditions in a very young age and relationship issues due to less understanding between the parents.
+Project Enrich members connected with the parents/caregivers of the children with special needs over telephone to understand their problems and anxieties.
+The team found that parents face several challenges in their everyday life, from understanding what the special child means to them, to financial issues, family apathy, lack of knowledge on the availability of government support, associated health conditions of the child at a very young age, and relationship issues between the parents.

 Well accepted and well-adjusted and adequate support.
 No specific needs to be addressed.